kinnara-digital-studio/kecak-workflow/docs/buildingPlugins_Participant.md

 ## Participant Mapping ##

-Participant Mapping digunakan untuk memetakan Participant yang sesuai dengan role's nya.
+Participants in Kecak Workflow is the actor who will used this application.

-### Map Partipant to Users ##
+### Map Participant to Users ##

-Each particaipant declared in Process Design would have its mapping configure here.
+Each participant declared in Process Design would have its mapping configure here.
 There are various options to define particaipants.

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/buildingPlugins-mapParticipantToUsers.png" alt="buildingPlugins-mapParticipantToUsers" />